MileHacker Logo

 Walking & Cycling

 Walking and cycling are strictly prohibited outside designated fenced camp areas due to dangerous wildlife.
-Virtually the entire park is a no-go zone for pedestrians and cyclists.
+Virtually the entire park is a no-go zone for people on foot and on bikes.

 Important Accessibility Note